Last updated on December 21, 2020

 Often we are looking for something a little different when it comes to white wine.
 We want to get away from drinking Chardonnay or Sauvignon Blanc.
-Thinking outside the box Albarino is one of the up and coming grape varietals that is making it mark on the wine industry especially in Rias Baixas.
+Thinking outside the box Albarino is one of the up-and-coming grape varietals that are making it mark on the wine industry especially in Rias Baixas.

 Rias Baixas is a DO in the Galicia Region of Spain.
-Galicia is also called “the green Spain” because it resides in the most northwestern part of Spain, the closest to Portugal where there is more rain than other wine producing areas in Spain.
-The Rias Baixas region is made up of 5- subzones.
+Galicia is also called “the green Spain” because it resides in the most northwestern part of Spain, the closest to Portugal, where there is more rain than other wine-producing areas in Spain.
+The Rias Baixas region consists of 5- subzones.
 Cistercian monks introduced the grape to this area in the 12th century.

-The Terroir in this area is mostly granite based or alluvial soils.
+The Terroir in this area is mostly granite-based or alluvial soils.
 The climate is characterized by sea breezes from the Atlantic Ocean and high humidity.
-The area gets more than 50 inches of rain each year.
+The region gets more than 50 inches of rain each year.

 Albarino means the white grape of the Rhine and has many characteristics of Riesling.
-The profile of the wine is characterized by flavors of apricot and peach.
-The wine is often light, very refreshing and is high in acidity.
+The profile of the wine is identified by flavors of apricot and peach.
+The wine is often light, very refreshing, and is high in acidity.

 Many of the wines I will discuss have grapes from the Val Do Sainés subzone of Rias Baixas.
 This is a newer zone and is centered near the town of Cambados.
 The landscape is low undulating hills.